CNAG-Biomedical-Informatics/pheno-ranker/utils/csv2pheno_ranker/README.md

      Options:

        -generate-primary-key          Generates a primary key if absent.
-Use --primary-key-name to set its name.
-       -primary-key-name              Sets the name for the primary key.
-Must be a single, non-array field.
-       -sep|separator                 Delimiter character for CSV files [;] e.g., --sep $'\t'
+Use --primary-key-name to set its name -primary-key-name              Sets the name for the primary key.
+Must be a single, non-array field -sep|separator                 Delimiter character for CSV files [;] e.g., --sep $'\t' -output-dir                    Specify the directory where output files will be stored.
+If not specified, outputs will be placed in the same directory as the input file

      Generic Options;
        -debug                         Print debugging (from 1 to 5, being 5 max)